philou/planning-poker/DayBook.md

     * ~~add the buttons~~
     * ~~factorize the votes from the tests and the code~~
     * ~~style the buttons~~
+* setup guard notify for mac
+* update database cleaner (and others) to get rid of the deprecation warning in test logs
 * [WAITING] for the late comer feature
 * disable the buttons once one is clicked
     * need to subscribe after the new view is loaded !